AkankshaS10/PaymentAPI/README.md

 Maven project to demonstrate money trasnfer api using REST

 #Usage

 The application can be started by running App.java class.
 This wil start the jetty server at Port:8888
-Data is tored in memory from local file storage
+Data is stored in memory from local file storage

 #Endpoints